Yeouido

+It was uninhabited until the construction of the peninsula's first airport, Yeouido Airport.
+As the airport was prone to flooding, it was eventually replaced by commercial and residential construction beginning in the late 1960s.

+In 2024, the metropolitan government permitted buildings with floor area ratios up to 1600% from the previous 1000%, allowing the constructions of buildings over 350 meters.

 Etymology

-The name of the island means "You can have it," i.e., "useless".
-This was because whenever the Han River flooded, only a small patch of high ground remained above water level.
+The island went by a number of names in the Joseon period, including Yanghwado (양화도) and Nauiju (나의주).
+Some sources claim that "Yeouido" can literally be interpreted as "Your Island", implying that people would want to give the island away because it is useless.
+This is because the island was once seen as an unreliable sandy island that flooded easily.
+According to the Encyclopedia of Korean Culture, the name originates from jokes people would say, going along the lines of "my island, your island", about the island when it went fully under the water except for the island's 'head', being the mountain Yangmalsan, where the national assembly currently is.
+On the other hand, an official Seoul tourism website describes the islands name as meaning "Broad Island" (넓은 섬).

+The presence of the National Assembly Building has led to Yeouido becoming a metonym for the South Korean government.
+The term "Yeouido saturi" (여의도 사투리, "Yeouido dialect") has entered contemporary Korean as a neologism for vague, gilded words of politicians.

 History

 Being a vacant spot convenient to the capital of Joseon, Yeouido was used as a national pasture for sheep and goats according to a 16th-century geographical record.
-Yeouido remained for the most part an uninhabited sandbar prior to the construction of Seoul's first airport in April 1924.
+Yeouido remained for the most part an uninhabited sandbar prior to the construction of Korea's first airport in April 1924.
 The airport served both international, domestic, and military flights, and was also the site of a flight school.
 The airport was prone to flooding that made it unusable during the summer rainy season.
 Gimpo International Airport took over Yeouido's commercial flights in 1958, and Seoul Air Base took over its military functions in 1971.

 Starting in the late 1960s, major housing developments were erected on the island, many of which are still in place in 2020.

-The six-lane bridge connecting it to the mainland of Yeongdeungpo was built in 1970 as part of Han River development project led by President Park Jung-Hee, after which followed a period of rapid development.
+The six-lane bridge connecting it to the mainland of Yeongdeungpo was built in 1970 as part of Han River development project led by President Park Chung Hee, after which followed a period of rapid development.
 Formerly part of Goyang, Yeouido-dong was formed as a separate entity in 1971.
 In 1975 the new National Assembly Building opened on the western side of the island.
 In 1985 the 63 building was completed and was the tallest and most well-known building in the country for many years.

+Geography

+Yeouido has an area of 2.9 square kilometers (Yeouido-dong covers 8.4 square kilometers) and is separated from Yeongdeungpo by the small Saetgang stream.
+The sandy floodplain was previously used for grazing livestock.